-Lately, I have been binge listening to Nina Simone.
+Lately, I have binge-listened to Nina Simone.
 I don’t really like to write over her because it’s so hard to put words to her voice, but I feel the need to say something.

 Simone’s voice is complex.
 Her voice pierces my soul.
-When I put on on one of her records, I may feel whole, but by the time the album makes it’s final spin, I’m mush.
+When I put on one of her records, I may feel whole, but by the time the album makes its final spin, I’m mush.
 This happens every single time.
-As exhausting as this sounds, she is still one of my go to comfort vinyl.
+As exhausting as this sounds, she is still one of my go-to comfort vinyl.
 Her voice calmly exhausts me.

 I could literally write a book over each Nina Simone album I listen to, but for the sake of brevity, I wanted to compile a list of my current favorites.
 Although it is safe to note, this list may change by the time this article is published.

 1. “Mood Indigo” from Little Girl Blue